Passion and the Art of FictionVIEW EVENT DETAILS

 How does the contemporary novelist navigate times of polarized politics and heightened emotions, especially as an immigrant, divided by birthplace and country of residence?
 Two writers of the Indian diaspora, Hari Kunzru (White Tears) and Balli Kaur Jaswal (Erotic Stories for Punjabi Widows), read from their latest work and discuss themes of belonging, defying tradition, and passions that derive from living as an immigrant, with postcolonial and transnational literature scholar Tanya Agathocleous.
 Followed by a reception and book signing.

 Hari Kunzru is the author of five novels, including Gods Without Men (2011) and White Tears (2017).
-His short stories and essays have appeared in diverse publications including The New York Times, New Yorker, Guardian, London Review of Books, Granta, Book Forum and Frieze.
-He was a 2008 Cullman Fellow at the New York Public Library, a 2014 Guggenheim Fellow and a 2015 Fellow of the American Academy in Berlin.
+His short stories and essays have appeared in diverse publications including The New York Times, The New Yorker, the Guardian, London Review of Books, Granta, Book Forum, and Frieze.
+He was a 2008 Cullman Fellow at the New York Public Library, a 2014 Guggenheim Fellow, and a 2015 Fellow of the American Academy in Berlin.
 In 2014 he was made a fellow of the Royal Society of Literature.
 Born in London, he lives in New York City.

-Part of the Singapore Literature Festival in New York.
+Part of the 3rd Singapore Literature Festival in NYC.

 Part of the Season of India, a series of programs held in conjunction with the exhibition, The Progressive Revolution: Modern Art for a New India, on view at Asia Society Museum from September 14, 2018 to January 20, 2019.

 Presented in part by State Bank of India, proud Supporter of the Season of India.